Choosing a university in the United States is one of the most important decisions you will ever make.

+Duquesne University is a private Catholic university committed to providing students with an educational experience that allows them to become something more.
 We believe challenging classes serve as the foundation for you to grow academically, socially, and spiritually.
 We call this education for the mind, heart, and spirit.
-Here you’ll choose from more than 80 undergraduate majors in the Schools of Business, Education, Health Sciences, Liberal Arts, Music, Natural and Environmental Sciences, Nursing, and Pharmacy.
-Duquesne also offers a major in biomedical engineering and pioneered the nation’s first dual degree in biomedical engineering and nursing.
+At DU, you’ll choose from a wide variety of undergraduate majors in the Schools of Business, Education, Health Sciences, Liberal Arts, Music, Natural and Environmental Sciences, Nursing, and Pharmacy.
+We also offer a major in Biomedical Engineering and pioneered the nation’s first dual degree in Biomedical Engineering and Nursing.

 Our campus and our city

 Duquesne’s private campus is a safe, park-like oasis located on a hilltop overlooking Pittsburgh.
 Our Living Learning Centers aren’t just dormitories but communities that help you transition and experience University life to the fullest.
 On-campus recreational facilities in our state-of-the-art Power Center allow you to keep fit and healthy, while Dining Services offers freshly prepared meals with ingredients from local farms to ensure the healthiest food possible.

 Pittsburgh—a vibrant city rich in culture and characterized by rivers and hillsides, international corporations, and ethnic neighborhoods—is an ideal place for international students.
 The city is a national leader in higher education, health care, robotics, and green building technology.
 You’ll find that native Pittsburghers are famous for their warm welcomes and friendliness.
 Duquesne’s central location puts students close to a wide range of cultural and recreational activities.
 You can also enjoy hiking, camping, and cycling in nearby parks, and commuters can find many friendly, safe neighborhoods close to campus.